Keithagy/dsa-system-design/courses/designing-data-intensive-applications/notes.md

 - But this approach would not work if different nodes have divergent opinions on who the current members are.

 ## Part 3: Derived Data

+Real life distributed systems are architected as composites of dataflow and datastore paradigms, to collectively be able to serve a variety of tradeoffs.

+### Systems of Record and Derived Data

+Two broad categories of datastore:
+**System of record**

+- Also known as a source of truth.
+- Holds authoritative version of your data.
+- When new data comes in, e.g. as user input, it is first written here
+- Each fact is represented exactly once (representation typically normalized)
+- If there is any discrepancy between another system and the system of record, then the value here is by definition the correct one.

+**Derived data system**

+- Result of taking some existing data from another system and transforming or processing it.
+- If you lose derived data you can recreate it from the original source.
+- A classic example is a cache.
+  - Data can be served from the cache if present
+  - But if the cache doesn't contain what you need, you can fall back to the underlying database

+Derived data is technically redundant; it duplicates existing information.
+It can usually be thought of as denormalized precomputed request serving logic, or a certain view of the data.

 ### Chapter 10: Batch Processing